endofthepain/graft-white-paper/graft-white-paper-1.01/graft-white-paper-1.01.md

 In order to speed up the authorization process, the merchant point of sale app can instruct the relay supernode to ignore the responses from the rest of the authorization sample as soon as it receives more than 50% of the approved responses from “fastest” supernodes and zero rejected responses; however, this mode will increase the risk of fraud, which can be acceptable in specific cases of micropayments when transaction processing speed requirements are extremely important.

-### Scalability
+## Scalability
 Scalability of payment network is the ability to process a large number of transactions simultaneously without degradation of performance.
 Scalability of the payment network is usually measured in tps (transactions per second).
 For example, Visa claims its authorization network is capable to process 56,000 tps,[17] while Bitcoin network is restricted to a sustained rate of only 7 tps.[18]

 Some of the measures that can be used to ensure higher scalability are decreasing the block creation interval to 2 minutes and removing the size limit of the block, so the transactions blocks are created more often, and each block can accommodate more transactions.
 Such measures are not unique and already implemented by other cryptocurrencies.[19]
 Unlike other networks, however, Graft is maintained by always-on high performance supernodes which validate and authorize transactions in real time.
-Therefore.
-Each supernode not only has a most recent copy of full blockchain but also keeps a list of all pending authorization requests and completed transactions until they are added to the blockchain.
+Therefore, each supernode not only has a most recent copy of full blockchain but also keeps a list of all pending authorization requests and completed transactions until they are added to the blockchain.
 Such architecture allows absorbing large picks of requests associated with seasonal and other changes in buyers and merchants activities.

+## Offline Transaction Approvals
+People familiar with payment card processing know that sometimes transaction can be approved by merchant without getting actual approval from the bank.
+This is called offline or local approval, or offline authorization, or sometimes S&F ("store and forward") as such offline authorization is forwarded to the server once the network is back online.

+Crypto payments, however, assume that network is available 24/7, and there are no downtimes, which is not always true.
+In some situations, merchants take a risk and approve transactions locally because the risk of single chargeback is lower than the risk of losing multiple customers.
+Usually, there is a total limit amount for local authorization.
+After the system reaches this limit (the maximum risk), it stops issuing local approvals until the network is up again.
+But in case of short downtime, local authorization can go unnoticed to both cashiers and buyers.

+Graft merchant point of sale app and single relay supernode will be able to process offline crypto transactions based on the same principle, if they cannot communicate to the authorization sample and get consensus, and the merchant is ready to take a risk.
+The decision about offline approval will be also based on buyer’s and supernode’s reputation scores.

 # Transaction Types and Payment Flows
 Graft introduces the following transaction types and flows in order to facilitate merchant transactions and support existing payment and point of sale applications.